✓ Updated June 2026

 Keep in mind:

-• North-facing windows give consistent, indirect light all day — good for studying
+• North-facing windows give consistent, indirect light all day, good for sustained studying

 • South- or west-facing windows can cause glare during afternoon hours